The Characteristics of Good Writing

-The following is a guide to successful writing both in the English department and other departments at Calvin College.
+The following is a guide to successful writing both in the English department and other departments at Calvin University.
 The first portion of the document describes the characteristics of good writing while the second portion addresses moving from the fundamentals of writing to writing for specific academic disiciplines.

 Defining Good Writing